prakhar1989/docker-curriculum/README.md

 ```
 Here we provide the name of the keypair we downloaded initially (`ecs` in my case), the number of instances that we want to use (`--size`) and the type of instances that we want the containers to run on.
 The `--capability-iam` flag tells the CLI that we acknowledge that this command may create IAM resources.

 The last and final step is where we'll use our `docker-compose.yml` file.
-We will need to make a minute change so instead of modifying the original, let's make a copy of it and call it `aws-compose.yml`.
-The contents of [this file](https://github.com/prakhar1989/FoodTrucks/blob/master/aws-compose.yml) (after making the changes) look like below -
+We'll need to make a tiny change, so instead of modifying the original, let's make a copy of it and call it `aws-compose.yml`.
+The contents of [this file](https://github.com/prakhar1989/FoodTrucks/blob/master/aws-compose.yml) (after making the changes) look like (below) -
 ```
 es:
   image: elasticsearch